 No trip to Bluff is complete without a rafting trip down the San Juan River.
 As you float through the spectacular canyons the San Juan has carved from ancient sandstone, don’t be surprised if you unwind, feel better and lose that nagging feeling to check email.

 The San Juan River originates along the slopes of the San Juan Mountains of southwest Colorado.
 From there, the river flows through northwest New Mexico and southeast Utah before joining the Colorado River at Lake Powell.

-A trip down the San Juan River offers an intimate way to see the region’s archeology, geology, and wildlife.
+A trip down the River offers an intimate way to see the region’s archaeology, geology, and wildlife.
 Although the river has some rapids, the usually gentle nature of the river makes this an excellent trip for families with children.
 And, the trip can be as flexible as you want.
-The stretch from Bluff to Mexican Hat is 27 miles and can easily be travelled in one day, or extended to multiple days.
+The stretch from Bluff to Mexican Hat is 27 miles and can easily be traveled in one day, or extended to multiple days.
 Bluff to Clay Hills is a longer trip, usually taking 5 days.
-Camping is available at Sand Island Campground

-Please remember that all artifacts and the ruin itself are protected by law.
+Please remember to Visit with Respect.
+All artifacts and the ruin itself are protected by law.
 It is illegal to remove artifacts or damage the ruin.
 Violations of the Archeological Resources Protection Act can result in stiff penalties.